doc-jones/GCP-nightly-setup/README.md

 Next at the terminal prompt make the script executable with `chmod +x shellstarter.sh` .
 Now you can run the file by typing `./shellstarter.sh` at a terminal prompt.

 The follow are the series of prompts you will see in your terminal window during the execution of this script.
-I've added the correct response at the prompt in each of the screenshots below.
+I've added the correct response for each configuration choice presented at the terminal prompt in the examples below.

 ```shell